 - Corporate Communication: Head of Media Relations Bolette Marie Kjær Jørgensen

-- SDU Library: Research Librarian Lone Bredahl Jensen, Research Librarian Mette Brandt Eriksen
+- SDU Library: Research Librarian, Ass.
+Prof. Lone Bredahl Jensen, Research Librarian Mette Brandt Eriksen

 The background of the REC